 • BEÁTA DÁVID : Mental health and social capital: psycho-social resources of individual, family and community

-• PÉTER GAÁL: The function and significance of the human and social capital in the healthcare system
+• PÉTER GAÁL: The function and significance of the social capital in the healthcare system

-• ÉVA HUSZTI: The Role of Social Support in Quality of Life
+• ÉVA HUSZTI: The role of social network in the Quality of Life

-• TAMÁS JOÓ: Digital healthcare and data-driven solutions in the 21st century
+• TAMÁS JOÓ: Digital health and data-driven solutions in the 21st century

-• MÁTÉ JOÓB: The relationship between religiosity and forgiveness; examining forgiveness as a prosocial change
+• MÁTÉ JOÓB: The connection between religiousness and forgiveness, examining forgiveness as a prosocial change

 • JUDIT LÁM: Patient safety – health and social context